 We suggest interns apply for a slot in a five week intake.
 This is mutually beneficial to the project and the intern in that it allows enough time for getting involved in a project and accomplishing work on the ground as well as providing the intern with valuable experience.
 All projects have both field work as well as office work involved in entering data collected from the field or following up on research information.

 Applicants must be over the age of 18 to participate as a Victoria Falls Wildlife Trust intern.
 Most interns have had 3+ years in their University Degree courses and/or are graduate students, or professionals looking for hands on experience.
 Depending on the time of year, age, experience and interest, various projects are available.
-Please review information below for more details:
+Regrettably volunteer and attachment positions are not available.

 A few of the projects we offer